-2.24.14: Is an 18" internal wall perimeter being maintained within the facility, with adequate access to these wall perimeters thereby allowing inspection and cleaning?
+5.10.13: Is an 18" (46 cm) internal wall perimeter being maintained within the facility, with adequate access to these wall perimeters, thereby allowing inspection and cleaning?

 Total compliance (5 points): All storage areas should maintain approximately 18" (46 cm) distance between the stored items and all walls i.e. enough room to access and inspect.
-This space is necessary to prevent harborage of pests, and to allow proper monitoring of pest activity (inspection gap) and for workers to perform their cleaning duties.
+This space is necessary to prevent harborage of pests, and to allow proper monitoring of pest activity (inspection gap) and for workers to perform cleaning and maintenance.
 If you have access and can carry out an inspection, then the space is adequate.
 Staging areas are not required to conform to these requirements.
 Auditee should ensure that proper and safe access routes to check the wall floor perimeters are available.